Cavorter/cavort/content/posts/2002-10-17-i-think-i-may-have-seen-the-worst-example-of-petti.md

 - fandom
 - politics
 ---
 I think I may have seen the worst example of pettiness by someone that I actually know in recent memory.
-I am not going to link directly to it, but it did occur on the <a href="http://www.mnstf.org/mnstf">Mnstf</a> Natter discussion list.
+I am not going to link directly to it, but it did occur on the [Mnstf](http://www.mnstf.org/mnstf) Natter discussion list.

 I don't think that anyone has enjoyed the decline of Minicon, but I for one am not at all surprised with assholes like that around.